 Whenever you hear a non-voice actor is voicing a key role in an animated film, you wonder if they will be any good.
 I, however, never worried about Dwayne Johnson.
-He is such an over-the-top, high energy kind of guy and he made his name as a larger than life entertainer—something that I knew would be perfect for this role.
+He is such an over-the-top, high-energy kind of guy and he made his name as a larger-than-life entertainer—something that I knew would be perfect for this role.
 I mean the character was basically just him turned up to 11, and Maui even did an eyebrow raise.
 Dwayne Johnson would be the perfect option for a live-action version of this character, and his personality is one that can bleed through any format, which made him perfect for the animated version of this character as well.

 Con: Typical Goals (-3pts)

-This was a pretty minor issue and really only came up when I was trying hard to think of more issues that I had with the movie.
+This was a pretty minor issue and it really only came up when I was trying hard to think of more issues that I had with the movie.
 Anyway, during the setup of the movie, Moana had all the typical hopes and dreams that so many other Disney princesses have had before her.
 She wanted to see the world beyond the city, town, or village that she had lived in all her life, and her father demanded that she stay and basically forbade her curiosity.
 Her father wanted her to live a tame, boring life at home and take on her expected role.
 However, she longed for adventure.
 You have seen this all before, and in Moana, you will see it again.
-Just know that these issues were mostly confined to the beginning of the story, and once Moana began her adventure, these issues seemed to go away all together.
+Just know that these issues were mostly confined to the beginning of the story, and once Moana began her adventure, these issues seemed to go away altogether.

 Pro: Moana (+8pts)

 Moana was a refreshing Disney princess, as she was strong-willed, could handle things on her own, was brave, and other characters did not have stereotypically sexist expectations of her.
 Sure, she got plenty of help in this movie, but she never asked for it, nor did she ever rely on it.
 She was a brave character without the movie beating you over the head with how brave she was.
-She was just brave and it was seen as completely normal for her to be that way.
+She was just courageous and it was seen as completely normal for her to be that way.